Homemade Hot Tamales Recipe

-- In a large mixing bowl cream shortening; add baking powder, baking soda, and reserved broth; mix well.
+- In a large mixing bowl cream the shortening; add baking powder, baking soda, and reserved broth; mix well.

-- Gradually add the corn masa to shortening mixture mixing well; beat 10 minutes on medium speed of a heavy duty electric mixer until mixture is light and fluffy.
+- Gradually add the corn masa to the shortening mixture mixing well; beat 10 minutes on medium speed of a heavy duty electric mixer until mixture is light and fluffy.